calebgmahala/salty-bets-app/packages/db/README.md

 What should not be in here:

-- Logic used outside of formatting db calls or collecting db from the data
+- Logic used outside of formatting db calls or collecting data from the db
 - API calls

 ## Directory Structure

 ### scripts

-Various one off scripts mainly for db creation / seeding / mutations
+Various one off scripts mainly for db creation / seeding / mutations / tests

 ### src/schemas

-Table schemas including typescript types for columns and data types, create table commands, and other db structure related items.
+Table schemas including typescript types for columns and their data types, create table commands, and other db structure related items.

 New schemas should export a default object of the type `Schema` interface found in [src/types.ts](src/types.ts).
 New Schema's also need added to the [src/schemas/index.ts](src/schemas/index.ts) file to insure that db initializer scripts can properly loop over all the schemas